 Hi!
-I’m Morénike (if you need that pronounced phonetically, click here and listen to the first audio link).
-I’m not great at doing introductions, but I know that it’s necessary for this part of the website.
+I’m Morénike (if you need that pronounced phonetically, click here and listen to the first audio link from the “user in Michigan” that does NOT sound like the shoe brand).
+I’m not great at introductions, but I know that it’s necessary for this part of the website.
 It’s just that introductions seem so contrived and braggy sometimes, you know?
 Maybe I’m reading too much into this; let me try to just go for it.

 So if you want/need/prefer a “traditional” overview that provides a decent summary of me, you’ll want to go here for my bio, as the one I’m about to share is a lot more informal.
 Hopefully, it will help provide some insight into who I am.

 My name means “Cherished One” in my family’s native language.
 I am a disabled woman of color and the proud daughter of immigrants who came to America from Africa and ended up staying here in the US permanently, where my siblings and I were raised and where I still reside.
 Growing up, my family was working class (that’s a nice way of saying “kind of poor” now, I think?), but what we lacked in finances we compensated for with creativity and love.
 I’m a product of public schools and as a kid aspired to become an ambassador (until I realized how poorly-suited my personality would be for such a role).
 Instead of that, after college I worked in the nonprofit sector as well as in research and public health followed by a stint as a stay at home parent, then going to graduate school, and later entering the classroom.
 I did a lot of volunteer and advocacy work throughout that journey (and I still do).